shakfu/midi-langs/docs/mhs-midi/mhs-pkg-build.md

 This creates a `.pkg` file containing serialized, already-compiled modules.

-To pre-compile the `base` package or MicroHs stardard library
+To pre-compile the `base` package or MicroHs standard library

 ```sh
 cd path/to/MicroHs
 make install
 ```

-The it becomes possible, to load packages at runtime with `-p`:
+Then it becomes possible to load packages at runtime with `-p`:

 ```sh
 ~/.mcabal/bin/mhs -pbase-0.15.2.0